Qarik-Group/ultimate-guide-to-bosh/docs/properties.md

 git diff v0.0.3..v0.0.6 -- jobs/*/spec
 ```

-We can see that two properties from `zookeeper` have been removed, one new property added, but fortunately no properties have had their default values changed:
+We can see that two properties from `zookeeper` have been removed, one new property added, ==and fortunately no properties have had their default values changed==:

 ```
 -  user: